soumabhi/PREMIER/README.md

 # Clone the repository
 git clone https://github.com/soumabhi/PREMIER.git

-# Navigate into the directory
-cd PREMIER

-# Install the dependencies
-npm install

-# 🎮 Usage

-Run the following command to start the project:

-npm start

 # 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.